dafeiner/adaptiveprogrammer.com/content/post/up-and-running-with-git-and-vscode.md

 ### Tip 5 - Staging and unstaging changes

-Staging changes is an intermediary step when you only want to commit some of your existing changes to the repository but not all of them.
+Staging changes is an optional intermediary step when you only want to commit some of your existing changes to the repository but not all of them.
 This can analogous to checking in some of your files to your local Git repository.

 As an example, I'll stage one file to be committed to the database.